Dobefu/DLiteScript/docs/content/_index.md

 +++
-title = 'DLiteScript - A delightfully simple scripting language' linkTitle = 'Home' description = 'DLiteScript is a delightfully simple scripting language with syntax inspired by Go.
+title = 'DLiteScript - A Delightfully Simple Scripting Language' linkTitle = 'Home' description = 'DLiteScript is a delightfully simple scripting language with syntax inspired by Go.
 Easy to learn, powerful error handling, and comprehensive tooling.' weight = 0